ucsd-dsc-arts/dsc160-midterm-group12/README.md

 ## Team Roles

 Myra: Wrote code to web scrape images.

-Enrique: Wrote code to web scrape time, categories, genres, and image features.
-Created model.
+Enrique: Wrote code to web scrape time, categories, genres, and generate image features.
+Created model and the notebook Claude_Monet_Genre_Classifier.ipynb.
+Wrote description of data set.

 Molly: Wrote code to run facial and edge analysis.
 Created dataframe/csv from compiled web scraping code and image processing to be used in classifier.
 Updated Abstract and wrote code, and technical notes and dependencies sections.

 Mariam: Analyzing work through the decades.